 Please see our English language entry requirements web page.

-If you need to improve your English language standard as a condition of your offer, you can attend one of our pre-sessional courses in English for Academic Purposes before starting your degree programme.
+Please note that if you do not meet our English language requirements, we offer a number of 'pre-sessional' courses in English for Academic Purposes.
 You attend these courses before starting your degree programme.

-Duration: 3 years full-time
+Duration: 3 years full-time, 6 years part-time

 The course structure below gives a flavour of the modules that will be available to you and provides details of the content of this programme.
 This listing is based on the current curriculum and may change year to year in response to new curriculum developments and innovation.
 Most programmes will require you to study a combination of compulsory and optional modules.

 The 2022/23 annual tuition fees for this course are: